The Wallets – A lifetime groove

 We added our friend and former classmate, Duncan Hannah, on drums and named ourselves The Hurricane Boys.
 After a few months we hooked up with Erik Anderson on drums for a brief stint.
 Erik opened up the universe when he’d hit those cymbals!
 We played huge house parties, one of which was broken up by police helicopters.

-Once after we jammed all day in Reid Chapel, I had my college projectionist gig in the evening, which was screening a silent film, The King of Kings (1927), by Cecil B. DeMille.
+Once after we jammed all day in Reid Chapel, I had my college projectionist gig in the evening, which that night was screening a silent film, The King of Kings (1927), by Cecil B. DeMille.
 All three of us were crowded into the projectionist booth listening back to our recording of the day’s jam not aware that it was being broadcast into the theater while the film was running.
 “Mental Transcendental” would be an apt description of the viewing experience.
-You can get a taste of it here.
+You can get a taste of our jam, accidentally played along with the film, here: